 - Focus on paying off the $1,685 balance, throwing as much money as possible toward this loan.

 - Pay the minimum on your $8,941 loan.

 - Pay the minimum on your $15,632 loan.

-The major downside to this strategy is that it often takes longer to eliminate all your debt using this method versus the avalanche.
+The upside is it helps you see results right away and get a boost of motivation.
+The major downside is that it often takes longer to eliminate all your debt using debt snowball versus avalanche.